About the series

 The Unbreakable Spirit of Christmas

-How to experience the resilient power of Jesus during the holidays and beyond.
+A devotional series designed to help you experience the resilient power of Jesus during the holidays and beyond.

 Key takeaways